Skip to main contentSkip to main navigationSkip to footer content

 ELECTIVES

-Any college level course that would bring total credits to 90 quarter hours including up to 12 credits of Career and Technical Education courses, designed by the college as acceptable.
+Any college level course that would bring total credits to 90 quarter hours including up to 12 credits of Professiona-Technical courses, designed by the college as acceptable.

 Note: Courses used to fulfill Foundation Skills requirements may not be used as electives.